Introduction and significance of the theme

 Cultural visits per inhabitant

-Looking at the cultural consumption of the province's inhabitants, the proportion of library members among the population ranged from 17 per cent in Limburg to 29 per cent in Flevoland in 2022.
-By contrast, in Groningen, the library is by far the most frequently visited per capita.
-Library visits are lowest in Zeeland, Limburg and North Brabant, while the proportion of library members in Zeeland is relatively high.
-The Knowledge Center of Zeeland Society (HZ | Kenniscentrum Zeeuwse Samenleving) concludes that Zeelanders generally have to travel further to reach facilities than residents of other provinces (HZ 2021).
-Also unique in Zeeland is the large concentration of library bus stops, which are also part of the network of library facilities.
-More than half of all library bus stops in the Netherlands are for Zeeland's Library Buses.
+Let's look at the cultural consumption of the inhabitants of a province, then we see that it share of library members among the population varied from 16 percent in Limburg to 31 percent in Flevoland in 2023.
+In Groningen, on the other hand, the library is by far the most visited per capita, but it is the only province where the number of members has been declining steadily since 2015.
+Library visits are lowest in Limburg, Zeeland and Noord-Brabant.
+This is particularly striking in Zeeland, given that the share of library members in this province is relatively high.
+HZ | Kenniscentrum Zeeuwse Samenleving concludes about the fact that Zeelanders generally have to travel further to reach facilities than residents of other provinces (HZ 2021).
+What is also unique in Zeeland is the large concentration of library bus stops, which are also part of it network of library facilities.
+More than half of all library bus stops in the Netherlands are for the Zeeland Library Buses.

 Cultural visits per inhabitant